gnosis/ido-contracts/security-considerations.md

 ## Price considerations

+The following considerations make some claims that are important for the security of the code.
+References in square brackets can be found in the code as `\\[*]`.

 ### branch [14]

 Claim: In the code, in branch [14], the clearing price p will be strictly between the